Blog / Meesho

 Images for Mobile

 99% of Meesho customers are on mobile phones, often using cheaper data plans.
 Your main image needs to be clear, bright, and simple.
 Avoid cluttered backgrounds.
-If you are selling a jewelry set, the first image should be a close-up of the necklace, not a model standing far away where you can’t see the details.
+If you are selling a jewelry set, the first image should be a close-up of the necklace, not a model standing far away.

 Bullet Points